Mamula

 Mamula (Мамула), also known colloquially as Lastavica, is an uninhabited islet in the Adriatic Sea, within the southwestern Montenegrin municipality of Herceg Novi.

 Mamula is located between Prevlaka and Luštica peninsulas at the entrance to the Bay of Kotor.
-This small islet is of circular shape, and has 200m in diameter.
+This small islet is of circular shape, and is 200m in diameter.
 It is 3.4 nmi away from Herceg Novi.

 History

 During the period of the Venetian Republic rule, the island was known as Rondina.

-The island has a fort, built in 1853 by Austro-Hungarian general Lazarus von Mamula.
+The island has a fort, built in 1853 by Austro-Hungarian general Lazar Mamula.
 The fort takes up about 90% of the island's surface area.
-Along with the fortification on Prevlaka's Cape Oštro as well as Arza fortification on Luštica's Cape Arza, both of which were erected at the same time also on suggestion by general Lazarus von Mamula, fort Mamula was part of the Austro-Hungarian Army's contingency plans of preventing the enemy entrance into the Bay of Kotor.
+Along with the fortification on Prevlaka's Cape Oštro as well as Arza fortification on Luštica's Cape Arza, both of which were erected at the same time also on suggestion by general Lazar Mamula, fort Mamula was part of the Austro-Hungarian Army's contingency plans of preventing the enemy entrance into the Bay of Kotor.